 • Total of 3 tables or figures (all tables and figures will be deemed to represent approximately 500 words each, due to the space required if manuscript is published).

-Variations can be made to the length of these individual sections (except the abstract which must be 250 words or less) but the total word count must not exceed 7000 words.
-Please state clearly on the manuscript the breakdown of the total word count; over-length articles will not be considered.
+Variations can be made to the length of these individual sections (except the abstract which must be 250 words or less) but the total word count must not exceed 7000 words; over-length articles will not be considered.